What is an investigational drug?

 Rintatolimod for HIV treatment has been studied in Phase II clinical trials.2

 Study Design: During this study, up to three structured interruptions of ART were planned over a 64-week period.
 The participants were divided into two groups.
 One group received rintatolimod by intravenous injection twice weekly during the structured interruptions of ART.
-In the other group (the control group), the participants did not receive rintatolimod during the structured interruptions of ART.
-The structured interruptions of ART were stopped once a participant’s viral load rose to certain detectable levels.5,6
+The other group (the control group) did not receive rintatolimod during the structured interruptions of ART.
+The structured interruptions of ART were stopped once a participant’s viral load rose to certain detectable levels.

-In this study, participants receiving rintatolimod were able to stay off HIV medicines for longer (while maintaining controlled viral load levels) during the initial structured interruption of ART than participants in the control group.
-The average duration of the first structured treatment interruption in participants receiving rintatolimod was 27 weeks, whereas it was 13 weeks for participants in the control group.
+- In this study, during the first structured interruption of ART, participants receiving rintatolimod were able to stay off HIV medicines while maintaining controlled viral load levels for longer periods of time than participants in the control group.
+The average duration of the first structured treatment interruption of ART in participants receiving rintatolimod was 27 weeks, whereas it was 13 weeks for participants in the control group.